spurin/kubernetes-v1.0-lab/tutorial.md

 Carlos Santana kicked off the fun in the CNCF Ambassador chat room, sparking a brilliant idea to celebrate Kubernetes' 10-year anniversary!
 Amim dived deep, tackling key challenges and identifying core issues.
 Meanwhile, James Spurin whipped up some nifty workarounds.
 Together, they've crafted this engaging tutorial.
 Dive in, have fun, and join us in cheering for a fantastic decade of Kubernetes! 🎉

+Kubernetes was open sourced on June 6th, 2024, the first version with stable API [v1.0.0](https://github.com/kubernetes/kubernetes/releases/tag/v1.0.0) was released on July 13th, 2015, the first tag [v0.2](https://github.com/kubernetes/kubernetes/releases/tag/v0.2) was cut in September 9th, 2014

 To make this work, we need to take a step back in time since container-based environments using cgroups v2 won’t be suitable.
 Container solutions rely on Kernel-level operations, and without altering Kernel configurations, we can't switch back from cgroups v2.
 Therefore, we're opting to construct a virtual machine that mirrors the past.
-We'll specifically use Ubuntu 15.04, building it with cloudimg to capture the essence of that era.
+We'll specifically use Ubuntu 15.04 (Released in 2015), building it with cloudimg to capture the essence of that era.

 To begin, change to the root directory, update apt and ignore any warnings -